barchart/marketdata-api-js/README.md

 Include streaming market data in your applications.
 Asset classes include equities, futures, and forex.

 All you need is a username/password from Barchart and your app can be live within a matter of minutes.
 To obtain your credentials, please contact solutions@barchart.com.
-(Depending on your access level, and the symbol observed, feeds may be realtime or delayed).

 ## Supported Environments